Sargaleano/job-resume-lit-rev/README.md

 <!--- by Sergio Rojas-Galeano, Jorge Posada and Esteban Ordoñez -->
 by Sergio Rojas-Galeano, Jorge Posada and Esteban Ordoñez (c) 2022

-This study analyses the literature that addresses the application of text mining to job recruitment, with a focus on the task of job-résumé matching.
-Unlike a traditional literature review, the bibliometric approach allows us to offer a multifaceted assessment of the evolution of research frontiers on this subject.
-Specifically, we describe the following aspects:
+The study analyses the literature that addresses the application of text mining to job recruitment, with a focus on the task of job-résumé matching.
+Unlike a traditional literature review, the bibliometric approach allows for a multifaceted assessment of the evolution of research frontiers on this subject, including the following aspects:

  1. Performance indicators of publication dynamics from a historical perspective, including trends of frequent terms, productivity and citation scores.